taw00/dashcore-rpm/README.source.md

 <https://github.com/taw00/dashcore-rpm/tree/master/source/SRPMS>

-From these source packages, we have successfully built Dash Core for Fedora versions 26, 27 and CentOS 7 (and therefore RHEL7).
-Dash Masternode Tool has been successfully built for Fedora version 27 x86\_64 (it's a desktop application).
+From these source packages, we have successfully built Dash Core for Fedora versions 26, 27, 28, and CentOS 7 (and therefore RHEL7).
+Dash Masternode Tool has been successfully built for Fedora versions 27 and 28  x86\_64 (it's a desktop application).

 The original components used to build these packages come from: